dmakvh/eureka/Server-Self-Preservation-Mode.md

 1. the number of heartbeat renewals it sees is back above the expected threshold, or
 2. self preservation is disabled (see below)

-Self preservation is enabled by default, and the threshold for enabling self preservation is > 15% of the current registry size.
+Self preservation is enabled by default, and the default threshold for enabling self preservation is > 15% of the current registry size.

 ## How to configure self preservation threshold
 The self preservation config is defined [here](https://github.com/Netflix/eureka/blob/master/eureka-core/src/main/java/com/netflix/eureka/DefaultEurekaServerConfig.java#L221).
 To change self preservation threshold in the example, set the property: `eureka.renewalPercentThreshold=[0.0, 1.0]`.